hmenyus/node-calls-python/README.md

   - tuple to array
   - set to array
   - dictionary to object
   - numpy.array to array (this has limited support, will convert everything to number or string)
+  - bytes to ArrayBuffer
+  - bytearray to ArrayBuffer
 ```